microsoft/tilecode/manual.md

 ## Load Screen

-The load screen of TileCode lets you select one of eight games to program and play (slots colored blue already have game assets).
+The load screen of TileCode lets you select one of eight games to program and play (slots colored blue already have game assets):

 ![load screen](pics/loadScreen.gif)

  All game assets (gameboard, images and code) are stored in the flash memory of your Arcade device, so your changes will remain even if you power the device off.
 Assets are saved to flash whenever you transition between screens.

 ## Game Home Screen